Healthy Homes Assessment Strathmore Park

 Strathmore Park Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Strathmore Park and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required throughout Strathmore Park and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.
+• Private landlords and property managers have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024